aroncodes1101/ATM-Simulator/README.md

-# ATM-Simulator
+# ATM Simulator Using Python
+Overview of the Project
 This project is a simple command-line ATM Simulator built using Python.
 It replicates basic banking operations such as user login, checking balance, cash withdrawal, cash lodgement, and PIN change.
-The simulator is designed to be secure, user-friendly, and reliable, making it ideal for understanding how banking systems function at a basic level
+The simulator is designed to be secure, user-friendly, and reliable, making it ideal for understanding how banking systems function at a basic level.
 ________________________________________
-Features
+## Features
 1. User Authentication
 •	Secure login with username and 4-digit PIN
 •	PIN entered using getpass for hidden input